Online Master’s in School Counseling Degree

 - Tailored to meet the needs of the adult learner with a strength-based approach

 At the baccalaureate level, degree options for a career in school counseling vary.
 Although there are no universal requirements, a bachelor’s degree in counseling, education, social work, psychology or a related field is generally ideal.
-At the graduate level, you will need to earn a master’s degree in school counseling that allows you to meet the licensure requirements for the state in which you plan to work.2
+At the graduate level, you will need to earn a master’s degree in school counseling that allows you to meet the licensure requirements for the state in which you plan to work.3

 Earning an advanced degree in counseling is worth it for anyone who wants to work with students to support their academic, behavioral and social development.
 School counselors have the potential to have a significant impact in the school environment, and are necessary in supporting students, teachers and parents.

-You are typically required to have at least a master’s degree that focuses on school counseling in order to work as a school counselor, along with meeting state licensure or certification requirements.
-Each state has different certification requirements for school counselors, but they generally include a master’s degree, internship and/or practicum hours and a passing score on an exam.2 Be sure to know your state’s requirements before choosing a graduate degree program.
+You are typically required to have at least a master’s degree that focuses on school counseling to work as a school counselor, along with meeting state licensure or certification requirements.
+Each state has different certification requirements for school counselors, but they generally include a master’s degree, internship and/or practicum hours and a passing score on an exam.3 Be sure to know your state’s requirements before choosing a graduate degree program.

-Schools need school counselors to help students overcome challenges and to foster a safe, inclusive school environment for all.
-The U.S. Bureau of Labor Statistics (BLS) estimates job growth for school and career counselors and advisors to be 5% from 2022 through 2032, faster than average.
-This indicates that schools expect to hire about 18,400 new professionals during this time period.3
+The U.S. Bureau of Labor Statistics (BLS) estimates job growth for school and career counselors and advisors to be 4% from 2023 to 2033, faster than average.
+This indicates that schools expect to hire about 16,200 new professionals during this time period.4

-In 2022, school and career counseling and advisor jobs in the United States totaled about 342,400, according to the BLS.
+In 2023, school and career counseling and advisor jobs in the United States totaled about 360,800, according to the BLS.
 The largest employer of these professionals was elementary and secondary schools, both public and private.
-These organizations employed about 46% of all school and career counselors and advisors.
-State, local and private universities, colleges, junior colleges and professional schools employed 38%.4
+These organizations employed about 45% of all school and career counselors and advisors.
+State, local and private universities, colleges, junior colleges and professional schools employed 38%.5

 1 Online degree programs exclude in-person practicum experiences and internship hours.

-2 U.S. Bureau of Labor Statistics.
+3 U.S. Bureau of Labor Statistics.
 (2024, April 17).
 How to Become a School or Career Counselor or Advisor.
 Occupational Outlook Handbook.
 Retrieved on May 10, 2024.

-4 U.S. Bureau of Labor Statistics.
-(2023, Sept.
-6).
-School and career counselors and advisors: Work environment.
+5 U.S. Bureau of Labor Statistics.
+(2024, Aug.
+29).
+School and Career Counselors and Advisors: Work Environment.
 Occupational Outlook Handbook.
-Retrieved April 9, 2024.
+Retrieved Dec.
+5, 2024.

 Core Courses